Term of the Moment

 DARPA Started It

 The U.S. Defense Advanced Research Projects Agency (DARPA) jump-started the industry.
 In 2004, it offered rewards for the winners of a 150-mile self-driving race in California's Mojave Desert.
 No vehicle completed the course, but 22 out of 23 finished the next race in 2005 with more curves and narrower roads.
-In 2007, six teams completed a 60-mile run through urban streets.
-Nevada was the first state to legalize self-driving cars in 2011.
+In 2007, six teams completed a 60-mile run through urban streets, and four years later, Nevada was the first state to legalize self-driving cars.

 Accident avoidance is the major incentive because computers can respond to dangerous situations a thousand times faster than a human.
-In addition, people can arrive more relaxed after a long trip.
-Vehicles can travel closer together and operate more economically when moving in a smooth flow of traffic.
+In addition, people can arrive at their destination more relaxed after a long trip.
 The ultimate manifestation is the reduction of vehicles.
-For example, self-driving taxis may replace a second car, or a family's self-driving car could take everyone to work, pick them up and be available during the day for other use; a better allocation of resources than the tens of millions of cars sitting idle in employee parking lots.
-Of course, fewer vehicles has other implications (see ethical issues regarding technology).
+For example, self-driving taxis can replace a second car, or a family's self-driving car may take everyone to work, pick them up at the end of the day and be available throughout the day for others to use; a far better allocation of resources than the tens of millions of cars sitting idle all day in employee parking lots.

-There are also situations that are not so straightforward.
+Unfortunately, there are always situations that are not so straightforward.
 For example, when temperatures fall below freezing, daily commuters know where the tricky spots in the road are and slow down.
 Detection systems have yet to meet every challenge perfectly such as potholes full of snow or rain at night.
-Interpreting hand signals from a policeman or road worker will take time to detect properly.
+Confusing hand signals from a policeman or road worker may never be detected properly.

 Self-Driving Taxis Are Here

-In late 2020, Waymo offered self-driving taxi service in Phoenix, Arizona, and just like Uber and Lyft, people can schedule a ride on their Waymo app.
-See Uber and autonomous vehicle levels.
+In 2020, Waymo offered self-driving taxi service in Phoenix, Arizona, and just like Uber and Lyft taxis, people schedule rides on an app.
+See Cybercab, Waymo, Zoox, Uber and autonomous vehicle levels.

 The Transition to Driverless Cars

-Along with the huge technology challenge, state laws are also being changed.
-Whether self-driving cars become mainstream in a few years remains to be seen.
-However, predictions abound that 20% or more of all vehicles wordwide will be driverless by 2040.
-As that unfolds, the infrastructure is also expected to change.
-For example, road signs, traffic lights and the very roads themselves are expected to communicate with the vehicles.
+Along with the huge technology challenge, state laws are changing.
+Predictions abound that 20% or more of all vehicles worldwide will be driverless by 2040.
+As that unfolds, the infrastructure is also expected to change over the coming decades.
+For example, road signs, traffic lights and the very roads themselves are expected to communicate with vehicles (see V2X).
 In addition, personal ownership of family cars is expected to decline (see TaaS).

 In the Meantime

-As a result of the self-driving R&D, accident prevention in all new cars is becoming more advanced, which is already a boon to road safety (see automotive safety systems).
-See V2X, self-driving truck, autonomous racing, autonomous vehicle levels, semiautonomous vehicle, virtual traffic lights, e-highway and automotive systems.
+As a result of all the self-driving R&D, accident prevention in all new cars is increasingly more advanced and a boon to road safety (see automotive safety systems).
+See self-driving truck, self-driving taxi, autonomous racing, autonomous vehicle levels, semiautonomous vehicle, virtual traffic lights, e-highway and automotive systems.

 Self-Driving Add-On